“Oh, I thought that was a real lizard!!!”

 After all the past week’s fuss and worry, our excitement in the airport security line was limited to Rich and I both thinking at the same time “hey, the guy in front of us looks just like Maurice Minnifield [from Northern Exposure]!”.
 We took off our shoes and were herded through the metal detector.
 No bells or whistles.
 No flashing lights.
 No one felt the need to strip search either of us, and apparently they found nothing sinister about our GPSr, camera gear, or benchmark datasheets.

 Both flights went well, too, and both were early.
-Our flight attendant Paula was not a bitch as we had first guessed, but was actually rather entertaining and seemed to respect the intelligence of the passengers.
+Our flight attendant Paula was not a bitch as we had first guessed from her appearance, but was actually rather entertaining and seemed to respect the intelligence of the passengers.
 We had an unremarkable lunch at the Nathan’s concession at Atlanta (chicken fingers: decent; fries: flaccid).
 Our airline snack-packs (featuring Pasteurized Process Cheese Spread, Havarti-type Flavor) were far superior.
-Adventure in the skies was not what we were aiming for, so again, we were pleased that the flights were uneventful save the repeated crashing of the — how dare I say it — Linux-based entertainment system.
+Adventure in the skies was not what we were aiming for, so again, we were pleased that the flights were uneventful save the repeated crashing of the—how dare I say it—Linux-based entertainment system.

 Our bags must have been the last to fall onto the carousel at Phoenix.
 At least they arrived, in one piece and were still sealed.
 My first step outside into sunshine and 104° was heavenly … and … palm trees!
 Somehow I don’t think they’re a native species, but they sure were pretty.